bethtelford/helo-redo/README.md

 * Write a method in Nav to hit the '/api/auth/logout' endpoint.
   * Once the response comes back, invoke the action builder that clears the user information from Redux state.
 * Update the 'Logout' button to fire this method, instead of firing the action builder directly.

-## Final Step
-Once you have completed all the functionality of your application you are ready to set up your server to serve the front end files.

-* Run `npm run build`
-* Use express.static to serve the build from your server.

 <b>Congratulations!
 You've completed 32 competencies and built your third full-stack application!</b>